1. Coverage. This Agreement applies to transactions conducted with

 All general and

-specific disclosures, agreements and fees as presented earlier in this section
+specific disclosures, agreements and fees apply.
+Contact your nearest

-Baylake Financial Center to activate use of any of the above services.
+Baylake Financial Center to receive information on any of the above services.